"Providing comprehensive general, cosmetic and specialist dentistry, including treatment for TMD, for people who value excellence and care"

 - Jaw joint pain

 - Pain behind the eye

-- Neuromuscular therapy to relax the joint, and to restore and retrain the muscles back to primary function.
+- Neuromuscular therapy to relax the joint and to retrain the muscles in their primary functions

 - Surgery – this is an absolute last-resort option.

 Neuromuscular dentistry focuses on relaxing the muscles around the jaw with a specially made Transcutaneous Electrical Neural Stimulation (TENS) device.
 This ultra-low frequency device relaxes the muscles to give your practitioner the best chance of realigning your jaw.